-Of course, this tactic won’t be effective if there’s a line of customers and the person at the counter keeps repeating the same “please review us” message to everyone.
+This tactic won’t be effective if there’s a line of customers and the person at the counter keeps repeating the same “Please review us” message to everyone.

-But, when the rapport is right, a friendly staff member should be authorized to use their judgment to say, “It’d be great if you’d consider dropping a review about <business name>”.
+But when the time (and rapport) is right, a friendly staff member should be authorized to use their judgment to say, “It’d be great if you’d consider dropping a review about <business name>.”

-You see, a big reason why most people don’t leave a review is that they don’t want to make an effort to “learn” how to do so.
+You see, most people don’t leave a review because they don’t want to spend time “learning” how to do so.

-Even if they do know how to, it’s just viewed as an unnecessary tedious process which they can’t be bothered with.
+Even if they know how to, it’s just viewed as an unnecessary tedious process that they can’t be bothered with.

 So, make it as straightforward as you can for your customers to leave their valuable feedback.

-Use call-to-action buttons and pop-ups (not in an annoying way) on your website to lead them to your Yelp or Google My Business review page.
+Use call-to-action buttons and pop-ups (not in an annoying way) on your website to lead them to your Yelp or Google Business Profile review page.

 Consider using a direct link generator tool like Supple to generate a unique Google review link for your business and send it to your customers via email.

-Clicking on this link brings customers directly to the URL on Google My Business where all they have to do is write the review and post it.
+Clicking on this link brings customers directly to the URL on your Google Business Profile, where all they have to do is write the review and post it.